Shanzakhan786/data_tpye_-inpython.ipynb/README.md

-# 🌟 Python Basics - Learn & Master Python 🚀
+# 🌟 Python Basics & AI - Learn & Master Python, Data Science & ML 🚀

-Welcome to the **Python Basics** repository! 🐍 This repository is designed for beginners who want to learn the fundamentals of Python programming in a simple and structured way.
+Welcome to the **Python Basics & AI** repository! 🐍 This repository is designed for beginners who want to learn Python programming and dive into AI, Data Science, Machine Learning, Deep Learning, and NLP in a structured way.

 ---

 ## 📌 Course Overview
-Gain a solid foundation in Python with the following topics:
+Gain a solid foundation in Python and explore AI-related topics:

 ✅ **Introduction to Python**
 ✅ **Variables & Data Types**